THE JOURNEY OF THE AURA OF THE BLACK STONE OF CYPRUS.

-Works of art often share a parabola of value with all other kinds of object.
-Ritualistic objects became meanless and worthless for a certain time, tools obsoletes etc. It can happened that an object received an enormous quantity of symbolic value for a certain time, but when conditions for this value existence change the object loses its status.
-But if work of art are objects of a special kind their status change also in a particular way.
-“The journey of the aura of the black stone of Cyprus” project is based on an investigation about value and aura and include the simple indication of the black stone as interesting object for the artistic field to the production of small black stone replica.
+Works of art share a parabole of value with all other kinds of object.
+Ritualistic objects became worthless, tools obsoletes, etc. It can happened that an object received an enormous quantity of symbolic value for a certain time, but when conditions for this value existence change the object loses its status.

+The project is centered on the unique story of the Black Stone of Cyprus that can be seen as an example of a dynamic fluxus of both aura and value.
+The cultural projection into the stone in ancient time has been even so strong that a powerful cult arouse around the stone during the Bronze Age.
 The Black Stone of Cyprus is a 122 centimeter high aniconic black gabbro stone found in the Neolithic period.
 Following the legend, it was found near the beach of Aphrodite in South Cyprus from a lavic deposit.
 Worshipped as a holy object, the raw stone was transported to a location that became the Sanctuary of Aphrodite in the archaeological site of Palaipafos (Kouklia).
 For thousands of years it was touched by thousands of hands during rituals, covered with oil and thus smothened.

 The multiplication and reproduction of the image of the stone during the Greek and Roman period got poorly renewed around 50-60 years ago with the realisation of a cast (with the idee to show the reproduction of the stone in the Museum of Paphos).